SpecFlowOSS/SpecFlowWiki/SpecFlow-Assist-Helpers.md

 }
 ```

-If FirstName does not match "John", LastName does not match "Galt", or YearsOld does not match 54, a descriptive error showing the differences will be thrown.
+If FirstName is not "John", LastName is not "Galt", or YearsOld is not 54, a descriptive error showing the differences is thrown.

-If they do match, no exception will be thrown and SpecFlow will continue to process your scenario.
+If the values match, no exception is thrown, and SpecFlow continues to process your scenario.

 ## CompareToSet<T>

 `CompareToSet<T>` makes it easy to compare the values in a table to a set of objects.
-For example, say you have a class like this:
+For example, you have a class like this:

 ```c#
 public class Account